jplusplus/newsworthycharts/README.rst

 Changelog
 ---------

+- 1.43.2
+  - Fixed weird ymax in some baseline cases
+  - Added bottom padding when baseline was below data-min

 - 1.43.1
   - Fixed cut off-bug with negative baseline
   - Fix coloring bug in warm_cold color_fn with baseline